-Munging a document (of any size) gives a short, fixed-length hash or message digest
+Munging the document gives a short message digest (checksum).
+Not possible to go back from the digest to the original document.

 Examples of Hash algorithms

 MD5 - 128 bits of output

 SHA1 - 160 bits

 RIPEMD-160 - 160 bits

 SHA256 - 256 bits

 Properties of Cryptographic Hashes

 - Running the same hash algorithm on the same document always gives the same result

 - It is infeasible to modify the document whilst keeping the hash the same - or even to find any other document with the same hash

 - Hence a powerful check of integrity

 - Important: MD5 is now BROKEN!

-- all it takes is 3 days and 200 playstation3's
+- all it takes is 3 days and 200 playstation3's \

 - SHA1 not yet, but has known weaknesses

 Quick Exercise

 On your PC: cat /etc/mailcap

 Compare the result on your neighbour's PC

 Are they exactly the same?
 Can you be sure?

-Now do: shalsum /etc/mailcap Is your neighbour the same now?
+Now do: sha1sum /etc/mailcap

+Is your neighbour the same now?

 Edit the file (joe /etc/mailcap) and change just one character

 Do again: sha1sum /etc/mailcap

-2. Symmetric Cipher (private key cipher)
+Symmetric Cipher

+Private Key/Symmetric Ciphers